John Fatheree: 1919-1922

 In November 1919, Fatheree was re-elected to the 3rd District of the State Senate for the 1920–1924 term.
-On January 6, 1920, the first day of the session, the election for President pro tempore was held.
+On January 6, 1920, the first day of the session, the election for president pro tempore was held.
 Fatheree was nominated for the office alongside William Gwin Kiger and William J. East.
 No candidate received an absolute majority vote for the first five ballots.
-After the fifth ballot, Kiger's name was dropped from the list as he had the least votes in that ballot (14 compared to 15 each for East and Fatheree).
-In the sixth ballot, Fatheree defeated East with a 28-16 vote, and was elected President Pro Tempore for the 1920–1924 term.
+After the fifth ballot, Kiger's name was dropped from the list as he had the fewest votes in that ballot (14 compared to 15 each for East and Fatheree).
+In the sixth ballot, Fatheree defeated East with a 28–16 vote, and was elected President Pro Tempore for the 1920–1924 term.
 During this term, he served on the Conference Committee in the Mississippi Senate.
 In 1921, Fatheree ran for the position of Circuit Court judge, and proceeded to win the election.
 Fatheree then resigned from his Senate position, and William Edwards was elected to replace him in the 3rd District.
-Frederick Brougher Smith replaced Fatheree as President pro tempore for the 1922 session.
+Frederick Brougher Smith replaced Fatheree as president pro tempore for the 1922 session.